Information for Staff and Researchers

 Please also see our advice on improving your research impact and citation rate.

 Open access publishing means publishing in a way that makes information freely available to the end user in an online form, normally with fewer licence and copyright restrictions than in some traditional forms of publishing.
+Please see our Open Access guide for more information about different types of open access and what this means for your research.

 The University of Huddersfield Open Access Policy is that authors of peer reviewed articles and conference papers should send their final author manuscript to the Repository within 3 months of it being accepted for publication.
 The Repository team will check for compliance with embargo periods and what version each journal allows.
 This policy comes into effect for articles published after 1st May 2015 and ensures we are compliant with the rules for the next REF.
 HEFCE have announced that articles that don't meet these criteria will be given a zero score in the next REF.